pasqal-io/qadence/docs/development/contributing.md

 ### Useful things for your workflow: linting and testing

-Use `pre-commit` hooks to make sure that the code is properly linted before pushing a new commit.
-Make sure that the unit tests and type checks are passing since the merge request will not be accepted if the automatic CI/CD pipeline do not pass.
+Use `pre-commit` to lint your code and run the unit tests before pushing a new commit.

-Using `hatch`, simply:
+Using `hatch`, it's simply:

 ```shell
 hatch -e tests run pre-commit run --all-files
 hatch -e tests run test
 ```

-Make sure your docs build too!

-With `hatch`:
+Our CI/CD pipeline will also test if the documentation can be built correctly.
+To test it locally, please run:

 ```shell
 hatch -e docs run mkdocs build --clean --strict